learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed a bug with the admin bar styling on the fruitsalad theme.
 - Centered the main content for the bigpicture theme.
 - Fixed the color of some buttons for the fruitsalad theme when using the default theme settings.
+- Fixed the background color of the top tabs on the fruitsalad theme.

 Dashboard changes
 ~~~~~~~~~~~~~~~~~